 This hub discusses the inspiration and technique involved in creating original Christmas cards.
 While this article is specifically about Christmas cards, the same information could easily be adapted to greeting cards of all types.

 This article explores five ways to evaluate one's art to determine problems with rendering, design, and composition.
 Different methods of evaluation are covered including viewing a reverse image of the work as well as employing a grid to expose flaws in proportions.

-This article outlines a simple way to catalog and track an artist's work.
-The catalog has many uses, not the least of which is to aid in marketing the artist's work to the public.
+Struggling to keep track of your many works?
+Check out this simple way to catalog and track your work as an artist.
+A catalog has many uses, including aiding in marketing an artist's work to the public.

 Most artists use reference photos in creating their work.
 This article gives useful advice on how to use photos effectively.
 Advice covers areas of composition, decision making, and copyright infringement.

 This article is in answer to the question, "What is your favorite painting material and why?"
 The explanation that follows gives reasons for the answer - reasons that speak to the universality of the desire to express ourselves creatively.

 This article gives the portrait artist a "road map" for the placement of facial features in a profile pose.
 Proportions and the notion of likeness are discussed.

 This article gives information on how to avoid having watercolor paper warp and buckle when creating a watercolor painting.
 Several methods and materials are discussed.